FIWARE-TMForum/Business-API-Ecosystem/docker/README.md

 * **EMAIL_SERVER**: SMTP server host of the email account to be used for notifications
 * **EMAIL_SERVER_PORT**: SMTP server port of the email account to be used for notifications

+Moreover, the Business API Ecosystem image defines 4 containers intended to persist and share some information.
+Specifically, the following volumes have been defined:

+* **/apis/business-ecosystem-charging-backend/src/media/bills**: This volume is used for saving the generated PDF invoices
+* **/apis/business-ecosystem-charging-backend/src/media/assets**: This volume is used for saving the uploaded digital assets
+* **/apis/business-ecosystem-charging-backend/src/plugins**: This volume is intended for supporting the installation of digital assets plugins (see *Installing Asset Plugins* section)
+* **/apis/business-ecosystem-logic-proxy/indexes**: This volume is used for saving the indexes used for searching and paginating

 ## Build the image

 If you have downloaded the [Business API Ecosystem](https://github.com/FIWARE-TMForum/Business-API-Ecosystem) you can